top of page

 When it comes to rainwater harvesting, ensuring the water you collect is as clean as possible is crucial, especially if you want to use it for potable purposes.

 One of the most effective ways to improve the quality of your harvested rainwater is by installing a first flush diverter, also known as a roof washer.
 In this guide, we'll walk you through making your first flush diverter using simple materials.
+This is similar to the ones we use on our potable rainwater collection system here at 36-Acre Wood.

 What Is a First Flush Diverter?